paazmaya/matsumura-rohai/README.md

 The kata named after him is called _Matsumura Rohai_, also known as _Koshiki Rohai_ or _Matsumura no Rohai_, depending on who is writing it.

+## Getting started

+The project provides a Node.js based server and a front-end for modifying translations.
+The back-end makes requests to the Microsoft Translate API and caches the received translations to a SQLite database.

 ## Installation

-While in Windows, different versions of Visual Studio might be problemativc, thus failing `iconv` installation.
+While in Windows, different versions of Visual Studio might be problematic, thus failing `iconv` installation.
 With different options to `--msvs_version`, one might succeed.
 Such options are `auto`, `2010`, `2012` and so forth.

 ```sh